haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-antibody-antigen/index.md

 functional pipelines by combining the different HADDOCK3 modules, thus adapting the workflows to their projects.
 HADDOCK3 has therefore developed to truthfully work like a puzzle of many pieces (simulation modules) that users can combine freely.
-To this end, the “old” HADDOCK machinery has been modularised, and several new modules added, including third-party software additions.
-As a result, the modularisation achieved in HADDOCK3 allows users to duplicate steps within one workflow (e.g., to repeat twice the `it1` stage of the HADDOCK2.x rigid workflow).
+To this end, the “old” HADDOCK machinery has been modularized, and several new modules added, including third-party software additions.
+As a result, the modularization achieved in HADDOCK3 allows users to duplicate steps within one workflow (e.g., to repeat twice the `it1` stage of the HADDOCK2.x rigid workflow).